Ssese Islands: Location

-The islands occupy the northwestern corner of Lake Nalubaale, the second-largest freshwater lake in the world.
+The islands occupy the northwestern corner of Lake Victoria, the second-largest freshwater lake in the world.
 The largest island in the archipelago is called Bugala Island, which accounts for more than half the archipelago's land area.
 Its largest town, called Kalangala, serves as the headquarters of the district that carries the same name (Kalangala District).
 Kalangala is located approximately 51 km, across water, southwest of Entebbe, in Wakiso District, on the Ugandan mainland.
 The coordinates of the district are:0° 26' 0.00"S, 32° 15' 0.00"E (Latitude:-0.4333; Longitude:32.2500).

 The islands lie in two main groups.
 The south-western one can be referred to as the Bugala Group, after Bugala Island, the largest in the archipelago.
 The northeastern group can be referred to as the Koome Group, after Koome Island, the largest in that group.
 The two groups are separated by the Koome Channel.
 Other islands in the Bugala Group include: Bubeke, Bubembe, Bufumira, Bugaba, Bukasa, Buyova, Funve and Serinya.
 The main islands in the Koome Group include: Damba, Koome and Luwaji.